dshubham25/Algorithm-Trading-Stratergy-Using-MACD-and-DMAC/README.md

 MACD helps investors understand whether the bullish or bearish movement in the price is strengthening or weakening.

 Using this I checked the prices of Tesla and AFFLE(NSE)

+## What is DMAC?
+The Dual Moving Average Crossover trading system uses two moving averages, one short and one long.
+The system trades when the short moving average crosses the long moving average.
+Apple Stock Price using DMAC